biometricsecurity/fuzzy-vault/README.md

-# matlab implementation of fuzzy vault
+# Matlab implementation of fuzzy vault

+Run LOCK.m and UNLOCK.m to test the script.